Spring has officially arrived, and if you’re anything like me, you’ve been anticipating all the fun events that warmer temperatures bring!

 Ongoing Ohio Events Throughout April

-- Robins Theatre in Trumbull County features a wide variety of acts in April, including tributes to Whitney Houston, the Monkees, and several other live performances, including Ace Frehley and Ambrosia.
+- Robins Theatre in Trumbull County features a wide variety of acts in April, including tributes to Taylor Swift, Rolling Stones, and Abba.

-- Franklin Park Conservatory and Botanical Gardens hosts Blooms and Butterflies through the end of May in the Pacific Island Water Garden.
+- Franklin Park Conservatory and Botanical Gardens hosts the 30th Annual Blooms and Butterflies through the end of early July in the Pacific Island Water Garden.
 This is a fun opportunity to observe hundreds of butterflies as they float through the tropical plants.

 - The Ohio State Reformatory will host ghost walks and ghost hunts this month.

-- The ghost hunt, scheduled for Saturday, April 15 is a public paranormal investigation for adults 18 and older only!
+- The ghost hunt, scheduled for Saturday, April 13 and April 27 is a public paranormal investigation for adults 18 and older only!

-- April 7 is the second concert in the First Friday Concert Series in downtown Middletown.
+- April 5 brings the First Friday Concert Series to downtown Middletown.
 Head to Governor’s Square for live music starting at 6:00; local restaurants will be offering specials as well.

 - The Artist Colony of Zanesville presents the First Friday Art Walk, a great opportunity to stroll through local galleries and meet the artists.
 Enjoy live music, food, and drink specials, and of course, art!